Data Protection Impact Assessment

 Risk 2: Data breach during transit

 Severity: High.
 Likelihood: Very Low.
 All data transmission uses TLS 1.3 encryption.
 VCF files are uploaded directly to our EU servers.
-No data transits through non-EU jurisdictions.
+No genomic data transits through non-EU jurisdictions.
 Residual risk: Very Low.

 Risk 3: Re-identification of pseudonymized data